 #3.
 The security dashboard of Password Boss is one of the best I’ve ever seen on a password manager.

-Not only it identifies the weak and duplicate passwords, but also scans your data through the dark web and notify if your passwords or email have been compromised ever.
+Not only it identifies the weak passwords and duplicate passwords, but also scans your data through the dark web and notify if your secure passwords or email have been compromised ever.

 Thus, the final report is much more comprehensive than what you see in many advanced password managers.

 #4.
 Password Boss caters to the needs of families and businesses, too, along with individual users.
-That’s why they enable users to share passwords and other sensitive data with a fellow user via email.
+That’s why they enable password sharing and secure data sharing with a fellow user via email.

-Just navigate to ‘Sharing Center’ and select which item you want to share and with whom.
+Just navigate to ‘Sharing Center’ and select which item you want to enable password sharing for and with whom.
 Plus, you can also decide whether the recipient would see the passwords or not before hitting ‘Send’.

 In case of emergency, you’re allowed to designate anyone to access your passwords.